NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 = Introduction

-The idea is simple: calculations take time, and that is bad.
+The issue is simple: calculations take time, and we only have so much of it.
 Heuristically, the total time needed for all calculations to finish depends on both the number of calculations needed to be done, and the number of calculations that can finish in some time.
 To minimize the total time, either the number of calculations needs to be minimized, the number of calculations per time needs to be maximized, or both.
 This work focuses on the latter.